Artist Statement

 Environmental Processes

-I carefully research and select materials and know a certain amount about the industry and sustainability of paint and paper.
+I research and select materials and know a certain amount about the sustainability of paint and paper industries.
 I try to reduce waste produced by painting.
 I don’t put wash-water down the drain, I minimize rags used, and avoid lead, cadmium, and cobalt.
-At times I experiment with locally and responsibly producing pigments, binders, paper fibers, and brush hairs, but this remains aspirational as I balance the relative footprints and relationalities of commercial and local products.
+At times I experiment with locally and responsibly producing pigments, binders, paper fibers, and brush hairs, but this remains aspirational as I balance the relative footprints and relational considerations of commercial vs. local products.

 Archival Materials

-I strive to use long-lasting archival materials.
-I use very light-fast and permanent pigments.
-I use acid-free cotton or acid-free buffered alpha-cellulose papers, and for mounting, acid-free, lignin-free, and buffered conservation mats and acid-free backing and tape.
+I use long-lasting archival materials.
+I use very light-fast and permanent pigments, which is especially important to note in the medium of watercolour, where stereotypes of fading come primarily from a lack of critical knowledge of pigment chemicals.
+I use acid-free cotton paper, or acid-free and buffered alpha-cellulose paper, and for mounting, acid-free, lignin-free, and buffered conservation mats and acid-free backing and tape.
 I use acrylic gesso under oils.
 Please inquire for exceptions and details about specific works and for care instructions see this handout.
-Conversely, I consider the need for longevity against the objective of sustainability.
+Conversely, I consider the need for longevity against the objective of environmental sustainability.
 I generally aim toward longevity without toxicity, whereas for commissions I can tailor materials for a particular lifespan.

 References